godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

 Dictionaries
 ------------

-Dictionaries are a very powerful tool in dynamically typed languages.
+Dictionaries are a powerful tool in dynamically typed languages.
 Most programmers that come from statically typed languages (such as C++ or C#) ignore their existence and make their life unnecessarily more difficult.
 This datatype is generally not present in such languages (or